andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

 ## Removing tap handlers

 The other advantage of using named functions is that you can use `remove-tap` to remove tap functions from the `tapset`.
-With an anonymous function you would have to hang on to the a reference to be able to remove it from the `tapset`.
+With an anonymous function you would have to hang on to a reference to be able to remove it from the `tapset`.

 ```clojure
 (remove-tap conj-to-bar)